Five a day for your mental health

-The NEF had been commissioned by the UK Government to develop a set of simple but evidence-based actions on how people could improve their wellbeing.
+The UK Government commissioned the NEF to develop a simple set of evidence-based actions for people to improve their wellbeing.
 NEF drew on a very broad base of research for their recommendations, from psychological to economic literature.

 1. Connect with others

 Our relationships with other people are fundamental to our sense of wellbeing and happiness.
 Close relationships with family and friends can yield love, support and a sense of meaning in our lives.

 Our wider social networks can help us to feel a sense of belonging.
 So it makes sense we work on strengthening our relationships and on making new connections.

 Talking with others should be an everyday event.
 Conversations don’t have to be all about the difficulties.
 We need to tell one other about the enjoyable events too.

 Knowing when to disconnect is vital too.
 Being fully present in the company we are in, without the distraction of phones and other devices, helps deepen our sense of connection.
 The ever growing ways we can connect with others means we are in danger of privileging quantity of connections over quality.